Reliability and Maintenance Programme Management

 • Generic/Baseline/Low Utilisation Programmes and Customised AMP

-• Contents of AMPs for compliance with Authority requirements (EASA Part M)
+• Contents of AMPs for compliance with Authority requirements (EASA Part M and CAA Malaysia)

 Delegates should have experience in Continuing Airworthiness or Maintenance Management and have a working knowledge of Part M / Part CAMO.